SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

   - Sorting of a table can produce unexpected results.
   - Since the standard key can consist of many fields, it affects the performance when accessing the internal table via the keys.
   - The key fields of the primary table key of sorted and hashed tables are always read-only, i.e. using the standard key with these table categories and then (unintentionally) modifying fields can cause unexpected runtime errors.
-  - Explicit specifying keys has the advantage of making your code more readable, and of preventing the standard key from being set by mistake.
+  - Specifying keys explicitly has the advantage of making the code more readable and preventing the standard key from being set by mistake.

 **Empty key**
 - The primary table key of a standard table can be empty, i.e. it does not contain any key fields.